 Introduction: How to "Weld" Aluminum Without a Welder

-Using a propane torch and some aluminum brazing rods is a quick way to bonding aluminum without using a welder.
+This instructable will teach you how to use a propane torch and some aluminum brazing rods as a quick way to bond aluminum without using a welder.
 It makes for a very strong bond and with a little practice can be done quickly with great looking results.

 Step 1: Propane Torch

 The blue Bernzomatic will work just fine but I prefer using the yellow premium touch as it's hotter and works much quicker.

 Step 2: Brazing Rods

 You'll also need some aluminum brazing rods.
 I purchased all of these things at Home Depot.

 What I like about using aluminum is it's soft enough to cut with ordinary woodworking saw blades.

 I'll then chamfer the edges to allow a channel for the brazing material.